-Specifically, the warning letter indicated the need for additional documentation regarding design and development activities for DNAG's products and focused in particular on the design planning and design history file for DNAG's 510(k)-cleared OrageneDx collection device.
-In addition, the warning letter requested additional documentation related to finished product acceptance testing activities for DNAG's ORAcollect OC-100 collection device.
-The letter further noted that DNAG does not currently have in place an approved PMA or 510(k) clearance for its ORAcollect OC-100 device.
-This product accounted for less than 3% of DNAG's sales and less than 0.5% of our consolidated revenues during 2013.
+Specifically, the warning letter indicated the need for additional documentation regarding design and development activities for DNAG's products and focused in particular on the design planning and design history file for DNAG's 510(k)-cleared Oragene® \bullet Dx collection device.
+In addition, the warning letter requested additional documentation related to finished product acceptance testing activities for DNAG's ORAcollectTM collection device.
+The letter further noted that DNAG does not currently have in place an approved PMA or 510(k) clearance for its ORAcollectTM device.

 DNAG has submitted a formal response and is actively engaged and working with the FDA to address the issues referenced in the warning letter.
-While this warning letter remains pending, DNAG intends to continue to sell and market all of its products.
+In addition, DNAG has submitted to the FDA an application for 510(k) clearance of its ORAcollectTM device.
+While the warning letter still remains pending, DNAG intends to continue to sell and market all of its products.
 We expect no material impact to product sales or our consolidated financial performance for the forseeable future as a result of the issues raised by the warning letter.

 The Clinical Laboratory Improvement Amendments of 1988, or CLIA, prohibit any facility that does laboratory testing on specimens derived from humans from providing information for the diagnosis, prevention or treatment of any disease or impairment of, or the assessment of, the health of human beings, unless there is in effect for such facility a certificate issued by the U.S. Department of Health and Human Services applicable to the category of examination or procedure performed.
 Tests may be waived from this regulatory oversight if they meet certain requirements established under CLIA.
 We consider the applicability of CLIA requirements in the design and development of our products.
-We have obtained a waiver of the CLIA requirements for our OraQuick $ADVANCE^{\otimes}$ rapid HIV-1/2 antibody test, our OraQuick HCV rapid antibody test and our Q.E.D. alcohol saliva test and may seek similar waivers for certain other products.
+We have obtained a waiver of the CLIA requirements for our OraQuick ADVANCE® rapid HIV-1/2 antibody test, our OraQuick® HCV rapid antibody test and our Q.E.D.® alcohol saliva test and may seek similar waivers for certain other products.
 A CLIA waiver allows certain customers to use the waived products that may not have been able to use them without complying with applicable quality control and other requirements.